Skip to main content

 Get Quote

-Public liability insurance for autónomos in Spain
+Public liability insurance for autonomos in Spain

 Business

-Public Liability Insurance in Spain for Autónomos: What It Covers, When You Need It, and Typical Costs
+Public Liability Insurance in Spain for Autonomos: What It Covers, When You Need It, and Typical Costs

 If you work with clients in person, visit customer premises, or run a space where people can slip, trip, or get hurt, public liability insurance is one of the most practical covers to arrange early.
-It's also a policy that gets misunderstood: people assume it covers everything "business-related", then find out too late that employees, professional advice, or undeclared activities can fall outside the policy.
+It's also a policy that gets misunderstood: people assume it covers everything 'business-related', then find out too late that employees, professional advice, or undeclared activities can fall outside the policy.

 Key Takeaways